 Dracaena Trifasciata (formerly Sansevieria)

-Botanists recently moved snake plants into the dracaena family, so if you have one at home, you’re already a dracaena owner.
+Botanists moved snake plants into the dracaena family, so if you have one at home, you’re already a dracaena owner.
 Same resilience, same low-water preferences, same sensitivity to fluoride in tap water.
 If you’re curious about the details, the snake plant care guide covers her specific needs in full.

 Light: Bright Indirect Is the Sweet Spot